gschmutz/kafka-workshop/06-producing-consuming-kafka-with-dotnet/README.md

 In this workshop we will learn how to produce and consume messages using the [Kafka .NET API](https://docs.confluent.io/clients-confluent-kafka-dotnet/current/overview.html).

-We will show how to build the .NET application using the Visual Code IDE, but anyother IDE or just a simple Editor would be fine as well.
+We will show how to build the .NET application using the Visual Code IDE, but any other IDE or just a simple Editor would be fine as well.

-We asume that .NET Core is installed on your client as well as Visual Code with the C# extension (ms-dotnettools.csharp) enabled.
+We assume that .NET Core is installed on your client as well as Visual Code with the C# extension (ms-dotnettools.csharp) enabled.
 We will use the .NET CLI (`dotnet`) for creating projects and running the code.

 ## Create the project structure